yuanqing/create-figma-plugin/docs/recipes/image-assets.md

 ## Using image assets in your plugin UI

-Image assets (namely `gif`, `jpg`, `png`, or `svg`) used in your plugin UI must be “inlined” into you plugin’s UI bundle.

-Consider the following example where an SVG is used in the UI:
+Image assets used in your plugin UI must be “inlined” into you plugin’s UI bundle.
+Consider the following example where a `png` image is used in the UI:

 ```ts
 // src/ui.tsx